plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Felsenstein, J. 1983.
 Statistical inference of phylogenies.
 Journal of the Royal Statistical Society A 146:246-272.
 (LRT of molecular clock)

-Felsenstein, J. 1985a.
+:hibiscus: Felsenstein, J. 1985a.
 Confidence intervals on phylogenies: an approach using the bootstrap.
 Evolution 39:783-791. (nonparametric bootstrapping)

 Felsenstein, J. 1985b.
 Phylogenies and the comparative method.
 American Naturalist 125:1-15. (independent contrasts)